A Conversation About Resilience

 What hasn't gone so well?
 What lessons have you taken away from these experiences?

-Now, if you're like me, you weren't one of the lucky ones who was born with the 'resilience gene'.
+Now, if you're like me, you weren't one of the lucky ones born with the 'resilience gene'.
 This means you had to work hard to build it up!

 The truth is, I actually think that makes us lucky.
-You see, to build resilience you need to be able to grow in the face of adversity...
+To build resilience, you need to be able to grow in the face of adversity...
 Smile in the company of stress...
 Stand up when everything seems to be tumbling down...

 I think there's a real sense of accomplishment which comes with building your resilience from scratch.
 What do you think?